learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 request to an ID and return _that_ content.
 If we change to `2`, we'll get the data we stored in `articles` that has an ID of `2`.

-Leave JSON server running and we'll move on to the next tool, Postman.
+Leave JSON Server running and we'll move on to the next tool, Postman.

 ## What is Postman?